usuaero/MachUpX/docs/source/creating_input_files.md

 >>**"<AIRFOIL_NAME>" : dict**
 >>
 >>>**"type" : string**
 >>>>The type of information describing the airfoil.
-Can be "linear" or "nonlinear".
-If "nonlinear", then "path" must give the location of an airfoil data file as described in the next section of this document.
-If "linear", the following keys must be defined, either here or in a JSON object pointed to by "path".
+Can be "linear" and the following keys must be defined, either here or in a JSON object pointed to by "path".
 UNITS MAY NOT BE SPECIFIED BY THE USER FOR ANY AIRFOIL PARAMETERS.
 THESE VALUES MUST BE SPECIFIED IN THE UNITS GIVEN HERE.
 If no airfoils are listed here MachUp will automatically generate a default airfoil and use it on all lifting surfaces.
 The default values listed above are for a flat plate as predicted by thin airfoil theory.
 Do not expect these to give you accurate results.
 >>>
 >>>**"aL0" : float, optional**
 >>>>The zero-lift angle of attack in radians.
 Defaults to 0.0.